aleksficek/covidnews-ner/README.md

 # CovidNews-NER

 Welcome to the CovidNews-NER dataset.
 It is an English COVID-19 Named Entity Recognition dataset in the pandemic news domain, addressing current NER models’ lack of ability to tackle new and out-of-domain topics.
-For more information please reference the original paper ("How to tackle an emerging topic?
-Combining strong and weak labels for Covid new NER")[https://aclanthology.org/2022.aacl-short.60/].
+For more information please reference the original paper ["How to tackle an emerging topic?
+Combining strong and weak labels for Covid new NER"](https://aclanthology.org/2022.aacl-short.60/).

 **Structure**